-I pass Edgar Davids on the stairs as I make my way up to the hotel’s Mezzanine floor.
+I pass Edgar Davids on the stairs as I make my way up to the Mezzanine floor.

-Suddenly, a familiar face appears between us.
+Suddenly, a familiar face appears next to me.

 He offers me his hand and I am relieved to see that Gaizka Mendieta still boasts a full head of hair elegantly swept away from his face.

 Many of the other ex-players present are betrayed by protruding bellies and retreating hairlines but Mendieta looks as if he’s ready for a full 90 minutes.